mbb10324/react-figura/docs/developer-guidelines.md

 Maintaining optimal performance is a key consideration for Figura.
 When contributing to Figura's performance:

 - Keep the bundle size as small as possible by avoiding unnecessary dependencies and features.
-- Optimize component rendering and data processing to minimize performance bottlenecks.
+- Optimize component rendering to minimize performance bottlenecks.
 - Perform thorough performance testing and profiling to validate the impact of your changes.
 - Often, the most valuable contributions are those that result in the removal of more lines than the addition of new ones.